PaloAltoNetworks/pan.dev/products/scm/api/config/operations/operations-api-cloud-ngfw.md

   - API
 ---

-The Operations APIs are used to manage cloud-hosted Next Generation Firewall (NGFW) deployments that are managed by Strata Cloud Manager.
+The Operations APIs are used to manage Cloud-hosted Next Generation Firewall (Cloud NGFW) deployments that are managed by Strata Cloud Manager.
 Use these APIs to create candidate configurations, load configuration versions, push configurations, and manage configuration jobs.